M0hammed-Hassan/VitImplementation/README.md

 <img src = 'Images/VIT.png' alt = 'VIT'>

-This is the encoder architecture that i have implemented:
+This is the encoder architecture that i have implemented:<br>
 <img src = 'Images/Encoder.png' alt = 'Encoder'>